 How COVID-19 is creating unexpected new opportunities for the arts – Recap of Infected Cities #7: Johannesburg

 On June 18th, artists, journalists and professionals from different backgrounds connected through Zoom for a conversation from Pakhuis de Zwijger led by moderator Zoë Papaikonomou, joined by the organiser of the AfroVibes Festival.
 From Johannesburg, the participants reflected on their city with stories of their challenges, resilience, and lessons learned from the COVID crisis.
-Watch the episode here and read about it below.
+(Video below)

 Johannesburg, the largest and wealthiest city in South Africa, is emerging from one of the most stringent lockdowns seen in the world.
 Most notably there was a ban on cigarettes and alcohol sales in order to promote healthy lungs and minimise the risk of domestic violence.
 Since early June the lockdown has gone from Level 5 to Level 3; legalising sales of the aforementioned products and partially lifting the curfew and movement restrictions.
 The latest official figures list 1,625 deaths in South Africa from coronavirus.
 There are 76,334 registered infections, of which over 12,000 are in Gauteng, the province of Johannesburg.